Expertise

 Booths that stood out showed context

 One of the biggest takeaways from HIMSS 2025?
 Simplicity wins.
 While many companies fell into the usual trade show trap of jargon-heavy messaging, the ones that truly stood out kept it clear, concise and—most importantly—contextual.
 The best booths didn’t claim impact, they proved it.
 Whether it was embracing nuanced brand color expressions, using live actors to demonstrate scenarios or featuring customer quotes directly on their booths, interactivity and evidence stood out and drew attention.
-For marketers, this is a powerful reminder: Evidence is everything.
-A compelling testimonial, an interactive demo or a creative way to bring a product story to life shows that the best messaging doesn’t just declare value—it makes it undeniable.

 The real challenge in healthcare?
 Integrations and data quality